willawill/follower_maze/README.md

         --event_prot=EVENTHOST       the port for event listener
-        --client_host=CLIENTHOST     the host for event host address --client_port=CLIENTPORT     the host for event host address -h, --help                       Display this screen
+        --client_host=CLIENTHOST     the host for event host address --client_port=CLIENTPORT     the host for event host address -h, --help                       display this screen
 ```

 and in another terminal window run